Italian cruiser Eugenio di Savoia: Career

-She was hit during an air strike carried out by Liberator bombers while berthed in Napoli on 4 December 1942.
+She was hit during an air strike carried out by Liberator bombers while berthed in Naples on 4 December 1942.
 One other cruiser the was badly hit and the later sunk.
 After the armistice in 1943, she was used as a training ship at Suez.

 Greek service

 After the end of the war, she was transferred to Greece in 1950 as war reparation.
 The Greek flag was raised in 1951 and the ship was renamed Elli (Έλλη).
 The ship became the headquarters for the Commander in Chief of the Hellenic Fleet.
 Although Elli did not carry a pennant number, NATO archives of the period use pennant number initially C92 and after 1962 C24.
 In 1959 she was moved to Souda Bay, Crete, where she was used as headquarters of the Ionian and Cretan Seas Command.
 She also served for state visits of King Paul to Istanbul in June 1952, Yugoslavia in September 1955, Toulon, France in June 1956, and Lebanon in May 1958.
 Decommissioned in 1965, she was used as a naval prison ship.
-Certain naval personnel were detained there during the 1967-1974 junta because of their resistance activities.
+Certain naval personnel were detained there during the 1967–1974 junta because of their resistance activities.
 She was auctioned off in 1973.